-What is the difference between of rebar vs wire mesh in my concrete foundation?
+What is the difference between rebar and wire mesh in my concrete foundation?

 It has been quite a few years now since we have used welded wire fabric.
 We now have any blueprints, that require mesh, swapped over to a rebar grid.
 I flat refuse to use it.
 Before taking this stand we had 3 jobs in a row, containing WWF, randomly crack.
 Coincidence?
 Perhaps, but I have made some observations I will share.